Yoast/wordpress-seo/readme.txt

 Release date: 2024-04-16

+Yoast SEO 22.5 brings general maintenance updates across the plugin, improved guidance around best practice for taxonomies and a more effortless user experience overall.
+For more details about the release check out [the release post for 22.5](https://yoa.st/release-16-4-24).

 #### Enhancements

 * Prevents image formats other than JPG, GIF, PNG and WEBP to be used for the `twitter:image` meta tag.